davenicholson-xyz/wallheaven/README.md

 ## 🌆 Wallheaven - Random wallpaper fetcher for wallhaven.cc

 Wallheaven is a CLI tool for fetching random wallpapers from [wallhaven.cc](https://wallhaven.cc/).
 Wallheaven will randomly choose a wallpaper from various lists including your own collections using your API key.
 The selected wallpaper will then be downloaded and will output the file path.
-Alternatively if a script is provided then the script will be called with the file path.
+Alternatively if a script is provided then the script will be called with the file path. [more info](https://github.com/davenicholson-xyz/wallheaven/tree/main?tab=readme-ov-file#setting-wallpaper-with-external-script)

 All queries and selected wallpapers are cached to cut down on API calls.

-## New Feature
+### New Chrome extension for wallhaven.cc

-You can now select a wallpaper straight from the wallhaven.cc website using the chrome-extension found in the [chrome extension folder](https://github.com/davenicholson-xyz/chrome-extension).
+You can now select a wallpaper straight from the wallhaven.cc website using the chrome-extension found in the [chrome extension folder](https://github.com/davenicholson-xyz/wallheaven/tree/main/chrome-extension).
 Download and install on the Chrome extensions page.

 Once installed run the `wallheavend` daemon and a new button will appear on the wallpaper thumbnails and an extra button on the wallpaper info page.